23 Vitamin B7 Foods for a Balanced Diet

-You can find the recommended daily intakes for all the nutrients in the Dietary Reference Intakes created by the Food and Nutrition Board (FNB).
+You can find the recommended daily intakes for all the nutrients, including vitamin B7 — biotin — in the Dietary Reference Intakes devised by the Food and Nutrition Board (FNB).
 Since the FNB didn’t have enough data to define more precise values for biotin, it provided Adequate Intakes (AI) for this vitamin.

-Whether you take vitamin B7 tablets or you get vitamin B7 only through your diet, here are the AIs for biotin:
+Whether you take biotin tablets or you get vitamin B7 only through your diet, here are the AIs for biotin:

 - 19+ years — 30 mcg

 As you can see, the AIs for vitamin B7 differ depending on age.
-Also, during pregnancy, women should increase their daily biotin intake to 30 mcg, while during lactation, they need 35 mcg of biotin per day.
+Also, women should increase their daily intake of biotin during pregnancy to 30 mcg.
+And during lactation, they need 35 mcg of biotin per day.